FDA works to harmonize U.S. medical device manufacturing requirements with international standards

 Share on LinkedIn Share on Facebook Share on X

-By Matt Walker, Recall Consultant.
+By Matt Walker, Recall Advisor

 On January 31, 2024, the U.S. Food and Drug Administration (FDA) issued a final rule to help harmonize certain U.S. manufacturing requirements for medical devices with the international standards used by most other countries.
 The long-awaited move amends current good manufacturing practice (cGMP) provisions of the Quality System Regulation (QSR) under 21 CFR 820